 MF and the MRF provides media anchoring when needed for the IMS Bootstrap Data Channel, and the IMS Application Data Channel.
 To that effect, they support the following capabilities:

 - HTTP Proxy: In this configuration, MF/MRF supports terminating DTLS with HTTP traffic being transparent to MF/MRF.
+When acting as HTTP Proxy, MF/MRF reserves media resources for both the originating side and the DC Application Server allowing to send HTTP traffic to the DC Application Server.
 This mode is deployed both for Bootstrap Data Channel, and HTTP Application Data Channels.
 Figure AC.6-1 illustrates the protocol stack for the HTTP proxy configuration mode for the Bootstrap Data Channel case.

 When used with HTTP Application Data Channel, the downloaded Data Channel application will in this case communicate with the DC Application Server, using basic HTTP, within the same bootstrap SCTP association as in which this application was downloaded.
 UDP, TCP and SCTP should be supported as the transport layer protocols for MDC2.